deanagan/deanagan.github.io/_posts/2020-05-16-Discovering-Typescript-Part-2.md

 So the above code tells us that name, sku and id are properties and that discount is a method.

-As expected, writing against this interface is very similar when doing inheritance:
+Writing against this interface, this would be:
 ```
 class Chair implements Product {
     constructor(